Present a proposal or prospectus of your dissertation to your faculty advisor and at least two other faculty members

 How to Arrange a Dissertation Defense

 Consult your committee chair about the membership of your dissertation defense committee, which should conform to the following Graduate Council policy.
-Address questions regarding dissertation defense committee membership to Associate Dean Diana Hill Mitchell, currently the Graduate School designee for approving such committees.
+Address questions regarding dissertation defense committee membership to Associate Dean Angela Wilson, currently the Graduate School designee for approving such committees.

 - “The committee before which the student is examined consists of at least five members, who normally meet two independent criteria:

 - Four of the five must be tenured or tenure-track Washington University faculty; one of these four may be a member of the Emeritus faculty.
 The fifth member must have a doctoral degree and an active research program, whether at Washington University, at another university, in government, or in industry.

 - Three of the five must come from the student's degree program; at least one of the five must not.
 All committees must be approved by the Dean of the Graduate School or by his or her designee, regardless of whether they meet the normal criteria.” *